 How is it made

-This site itself is built with Victor Hugo, an open-source boilerplate for Hugo (a site generator).
+This site itself is built with react-static, an open-source progressive static site generator for React.
 Netlify builds and deploys the site daily.
-The source-code is available on GitHub and you’re more than welcome to contribute as long as you follow the rules.
+The source-code is available on GitHub and you’re more than welcome to contribute.

 Explanation of Categories